Overview of Backflow Prevention

 That's why state and federal laws require water utilities to identify all connections to the public supply and have a program in place to prevent backflow.
 We do this by requiring customers whose water use presents a backflow hazard to install a backflow prevention device and have it tested annually.

-About our Cross-Connection Control Department
+About our Cross-Connection Control Program

 - Determining whether a customer must install a backflow prevention device, and if so, which type.